SFTtech/openage-blog/content/blog/T0008-engine_planning_2022.md

 has to be defined once for every unit type.
 Sometimes the flow graph for an activity can be the same for an entire class of units.
 For example, the AoE2 attack mechanics would use the same flow across every military unit.
-At runtime, the unit only needs to know its current node in the activity's flow graph as well as the events it needs listens for.
+At runtime, the unit only needs to know its current node in the activity's flow graph as well as the events it needs to listen for.
 Advancing to the next action is a simple lookup for the next node, using the received event.